lfy79001/TableQAKit/TableQAKit/icl/README.md

 import json
 import os
-from typing import List, Union, Dict from icl import text_davinci_003, MultiHiertt, davinciICL data_path = "path to your data" demo_path = "path to your demonstration or None"
+from typing import List, Union, Dict from TableQAKit.icl import text_davinci_003, MultiHiertt, davinciICL data_path = "path to your data" demo_path = "path to your demonstration or None"